38. Slovenia and Croatia – 2014

 The mountains are rugged and because of the rain, we had extra waterfalls.
 The drive to the pass included 24 switchbacks and 26 on the way down.
 It was impressive.
 There had been a lot of fighting in these mountains during WWI and I can only imagine how miserable conditions were in the winter.

 That evening was the anniversary of 9 11.
-Planning ahead Jerry and I bought 18 tea lights and matches and at dinner, we put the tea lights on a tray, explained to the group that we would like to share this with them.
+Planning ahead Jerry and I brought 18 tea lights and matches.
+At dinner, we put the tea lights on a tray.
 We lit the first candle, and everyone else got up and lit a candle.
 We also had a moment of silence to remember the firemen and other victims.
-Many in the group thanked Jerry and I for getting the candles and planning the small ceremony.
+Many in the group thanked us for getting the candles and planning the small ceremony.

 Kobarid, where the tour spent the night, was a lovely little mountain town with an interesting WWI museum.